Gamify-IT/docs/dev-manuals/authentication/authentication.md

 }
 ```

-Here a short explanation of the most important fields:
+Here is a short explanation of the most important fields:

 - `sub` is the user's ID.
 It is guaranteed to be unique.
 It is a string which may not be a UUID.
 - `preferred_username` is the username.